Ian8VT/Ian8VT.github.io/qgis/lab_7/aa_malawi.md

 #### Livelihood Sensitivity

 Despite the best efforts of our professor, this data simply could not be located.
 This is highly questionable and by definition ensures that the methodology of Malcomb et al. is not completely reproducible.
 As this component consisted of 20% of the authors' final vulnerability assessment, our best attempts to reproduce will only be able to account for 80% of the variables considered.
 The shapefiles for livelihood zones is easy to download from FewsNET, however the attribute table is completely empty.
-My professor brought it to my attention that the values used by Malcomb et al. in association with the livelihood zones are likely not from FewsNET, but rather a group known as Malawi Vulnerability Assessment Committee, of which there is no internet site or online database.
+My professor brought it to my attention that the values used by Malcomb et al. in association with the livelihood zones are likely held by FewsNET, but MVAC, of which there is no internet site or online database.

 #### Physical Exposure

 Whereas the adaptive capacity data required preparation prior the QGIS model, the drought and flood risk layers of the physical exposure component of the vulnerability assessment required work after the completion of the model.

 ### Results